 If we recall the memory from the history of photography in Afghanistan, the first photograph in the history of Afghanistan belongs to “John Burk” which has the reflection of Amir Ali khan’s image.
 And Amir Habibullah Khan was one of the first photographers of Afghanistan.
-Therefore, the first photographs were published on the newspapers in his own period.
-After him, in the period of Amanullah Khan the photography has peaked its excellence, where the first photographs of women were taken in their Europe tours, including, Soraya the queen and Noorul Saraj who had semi-silky-veil on their faces.
+Therefore, the first photographs were published in the newspapers in his own period.
+After him, in the period of Amanullah Khan, the photography has peaked its excellence, where the first photographs of women were taken in their Europe tours, including, Soraya the queen and Noorul Saraj who had semi-silky-veil on their faces.
 In addition, the photograph of Abdul Khalid, the murderer of Nadir Shah which had been taken by an Afghan photographer indeed.
 Simultaneously, during the period of Zahir Shah,

 Masoud Hosaini is the well-known figure of Afghanistan in photojournalism that in 2011, he was honored by the “Politzer” award.

-Farzana Wahidy, the initiative female professional photographer who was a prominent member of Ayna institution was entitled by many international awards after the fall of Taliban’s regime.
+Farzana Wahidy, the initiative female professional photographer who was a prominent member of Ayna institution was entitled by many international awards after the fall of the Taliban’s regime.

-Within last few years, the generation of alumni after completion of their education from abroad universities and also the presence of some foreigners in the country caused dramatic and appreciative change in the image of photography in Afghanistan.
+Within the last few years, the generation of alumni after completion of their education from abroad universities and also the presence of some foreigners in the country caused dramatic and appreciative change in the image of photography in Afghanistan.

 Unfortunately, the ground is not paved well for the improvement and capacity building of the photographers where they could express themselves through their arts.
 However, the Third eye Photojournalism center, France culture center in Kabul, Afghanistan culture house, center of contemporary arts and some other institutions are active in Kabul, but in Kabul photography galleries, exhibition centers, international markets, educational and learning centers of photography, solidarity and union of photographers and also getting license for the profession almost aren’t available.

 Other weaknesses in the arena of photography can be lack of professional photographers of various genres.
 Most of the photographers in this country have tendency toward documentary-orientation and photojournalism.
-Some other popular photographers are: Basir seerat, Fatima Hussaini, Mohammad Shaida, Farshad Osyan, Murtaza Herati, Arif Karimi and Rada Akber and …
+Some other popular photographers are: Basir Seerat, Fatima Hussaini, Mohammad Shaida, Farshad Osyan, Murtaza Herati, Arif Karimi and Rada Akber and …

-Whereas, for some foreigners photographers, Afghanistan’s war became subject of their photography and through which some of them got fame globally.
+Whereas, for some foreigners, photographers, Afghanistan’s war became subject of their photography and through which some of them got fame globally.

-For instance, Steve McCurry, the national geographic channel photographer who is one of the most renowned photographers of all time that his popularity began when he took a photograph of an Afghan kid in refugee camp in Pakistan.
+For instance, Steve McCurry, the national geographic channel photographer who is one of the most renowned photographers of all time that his popularity began when he took a photograph of an Afghan kid in a refugee camp in Pakistan.
 As it was published as a cover photo on national geographic magazine which was one of the transmitted photographs from Afghanistan.

 In the present time focusing on expansion of media, research and education, there are many young and professional photographers who definitely can have remarkable breakthroughs and can stand-out through any mean.